deeptanshupatel/frigate2telegram/README.md

 # frigate2telegram
-Python project to send frigate photos and video notifications to your telegram
+Python project to send frigate photos and video motion activated notifications to your telegram